articlesmli/G9a_Inhibitors_efficacy/README.md

-# Computational approach for predicting the efficacy of therapeutic target for neurodegenerative conditions: a case study on G9a inhibitors.
+# Forecasting the effectiveness of G9a inhibitors